lvan-gef/norminette-check/README.md

 # Norminette-check

-Norminette-check is a Neovim plugin that integrates `norminette` to check for norm errors in your code.
-It highlights errors directly in the editor and provides commands to manage and view these errors.
+This Neovim plugin integrates Norminette, a coding standard verification tool for C projects, with Neovim's quickfix list.
+It provides commands to check code against Norminette standards and manage the resulting errors in the quickfix list.

 ## Features

+- Run Norminette and display errors in the quickfix list.
+- Clear errors from the quickfix list for the current file.
+- Clear all errors from the quickfix list.

+## Commands
-- Run `norminette` on the current buffer.
+- :NormCheck - Run Norminette on the current file and display errors in the quickfix list.
+- :NormClear - Clear Norminette errors from the quickfix list for the current file.
-- Highlight norm errors in the code.
+- :NormClearAll - Clear all Norminette errors from the quickfix list.
-- Display error messages in the Neovim command line.

 ## Requirements

-- Neovim 0.5.0 or later.
 - `norminette` must be installed and available in your `PATH`.

 ## Usage
-- The plugin provides the following commands:

-- :NormCheck - Run norminette on the current buffer and highlight errors.
-- :NormClear - Clear all norm error highlights.
+- Run :NormCheck to check the file with Norminette.
+Any errors will be displayed in the quickfix list.
-- :NormShow - Show the norm error message for the current line in the command line.
+- To clear errors for the current file, run :NormClear.
+- To clear all Norminette errors from the quickfix list, run :NormClearAll.